patronus-ai/patronus-py/docs/experiments/evaluators.md

 !!! note "Experiments Feature"
     Evaluator weights are only supported when using evaluators within the experiment framework.
 This feature is not available for standalone evaluator usage.

 You can assign weights to evaluators to indicate their relative importance in your evaluation strategy.
-Weights can be provided as either strings or floats representing valid decimal numbers and are stored as experiment metadata.
+Weights can be provided as either strings or floats representing valid decimal numbers and are automatically stored as experiment metadata.

+Weights work consistently across all evaluator types but are configured differently depending on whether you're using remote evaluators, function-based evaluators, or class-based evaluators.

 ### Weight Support by Evaluator Type

+Each evaluator type handles weight configuration differently:

+#### Remote Evaluators

-**Remote Evaluators**: Pass the `weight` parameter directly to the constructor:
+For remote evaluators, pass the `weight` parameter directly to the `RemoteEvaluator` constructor:

 ```python
 from patronus.evals import RemoteEvaluator